typo3-on-aws/Documentation/src/how-to/access-local-database-server.md

 - Through the "mysql" command line tool
 - Using a TYPO3 extension
-- Using a GUI tool such as MySQL Workbench
+- Using a GUI tool on your local machine

 Please note that further options are available, but out of scope of this article.